-This page has advice on how you should implement your app and list it in the store.
+This page has advice on how you should implement your extension and list it in the store.
 As the store matures and we learn from developers' experiences, these recommendations will be updated.

-If your app requires user login, we recommend that you provide at least some support for Google Accounts.
-The reason is that if a user purchases your app from the Chrome Web Store, odds are the user is already logged into a Google Account whenever they use your app.
+If your extension requires user login, we recommend that you provide at least some support for Google Accounts.
+Google Accounts can help you provide a better user experience; since users of the Chrome Web Store are likely to be logged in already, they won't have to set up and remember yet another username and password.
 Reducing the number of logins improves the user's experience.

-You should keep users' data for at least 30 days after they cancel their subscription or uninstall your app.
-Users might be unsubscribed for reasons beyond their control, and even if they do intentionally unsubscribe or uninstall the app, they might come back.
+You should keep users' data for at least 30 days after they cancel their subscription or uninstall your extension.
+Users might be unsubscribed for reasons beyond their control, and even if they do intentionally unsubscribe or uninstall the extension, they might come back.

-The better your app's listing in the store, the more users will find and try your app.
-When choosing your app's name, writing its description, and designing its logo, keep in mind Google's Branding Guidelines.
+The better your extension's listing in the store, the more users will find and try your extension.
+When choosing your extension's name, writing its description, and designing its logo, keep in mind Google's Branding Guidelines.